kant/GP_lock_frame/README.md

 -> *Time lock* option fix the current frame and disable playback. `spacebar` also becomes another pan, like in 2D painting softwares.
 Note: You souldn't use the timelock, if spacebar isn't used for `Play` in your keymapping.

-Also in some session you can trigger accidentally the viewport rotation then have to remacth the view.
+Also in some session you can trigger accidentally the viewport rotation then have to rematch the view.
 -> *lock view* option switch to pan-only mode (the shortcut to rotate becomes also a pan)